Clastify logo

 Foetal and adult haemoglobin

-Adult haemoglobin is the main haemoglobin type after infancy.
-It is adapted to load oxygen in the lungs and unload it in body tissues.
+Adult haemoglobin is the main haemoglobin type after infancy, adapted to load oxygen in the lungs and unload it in body tissues.
 Foetal haemoglobin is produced before birth and has a higher affinity for oxygen than adult haemoglobin.

 Carbon dioxide interaction

 Allosteric binding is binding at one site on a protein that changes the shape and activity of another site on the same protein.
-Carbon dioxide can bind allosterically to haemoglobin, altering haemoglobin’s affinity for oxygen.
-This connects oxygen transport with the carbon dioxide produced by respiring tissues, setting up the Bohr shift described next.
+Carbon dioxide can bind allosterically to haemoglobin, changing haemoglobin’s affinity for oxygen.
+That links oxygen transport to the carbon dioxide produced by respiring tissues, setting up the Bohr shift described next.

 Carbon dioxide promotes oxygen unloading

 The Bohr shift is the decrease in haemoglobin’s affinity for oxygen caused by increased carbon dioxide concentration.
-Active tissues produce more carbon dioxide during aerobic respiration, so haemoglobin releases more oxygen where the demand for oxygen is high.
+Active tissues produce more carbon dioxide during aerobic respiration, so haemoglobin releases more oxygen in the places where demand is highest.

-Carbon dioxide affects haemoglobin in two connected ways.
+Carbon dioxide changes haemoglobin’s behaviour in two connected ways.
 In red blood cells, some carbon dioxide is converted to hydrogen ions and hydrogencarbonate ions, which lowers pH.
 A lower pH reduces haemoglobin’s affinity for oxygen.
 Carbon dioxide can also bind directly and reversibly to haemoglobin, forming carbaminohaemoglobin; this allosteric binding reduces oxygen affinity further.

-The benefit is easy to see.
-In resting tissue, haemoglobin may hold on to more oxygen.
-In an actively respiring muscle, the higher carbon dioxide concentration shifts haemoglobin toward oxygen unloading, so more oxygen diffuses into the tissue.
+The effect is clear.
+In a resting tissue, haemoglobin may hold on to more oxygen.
+In an actively respiring muscle, the higher carbon dioxide concentration shifts haemoglobin toward oxygen unloading, increasing the diffusion of oxygen into the tissue.
 In the lungs, carbon dioxide concentration is lower, so haemoglobin’s affinity rises again and oxygen loading is favoured.
-Image

 Reading the curve